Many people are told they have “mild celiac disease,” but this raises a lot of questions:

 First and most importantly, there is no such thing as mild celiac disease

-This is a misnomer.
-Just as you can’t be “a little bit pregnant,”-you can’t have mild celiac disease.
+“Mild celiac” is a misnomer.
+Just as you can’t be “a little bit pregnant,” you can’t have mild celiac disease.
 You either have celiac disease or you don’t.

 The confusion arises because:

-- Interpreting the results of the biopsy and labs can be confusing.
+- Interpreting biopsy and lab results can be challenging.

 - Symptoms vary from patient to patient.

-- There is a lack of education in the medical community about celiac disease.
+- There is a lack of education about celiac disease within the medical community.

 The Biopsy